Facebook challenges plan to suspend data transfers to its US parent

 A separate challenge by privacy and data rights activist Max Schrems, also aimed at halting the commissioner’s probe will be heard in January.

-Mr Schrems’ concern is that the commissioner’s “own volition” probe will affect the investigation and outcome of a complaint he made several years ago to the DPC about the handling by Facebook of his personal data.
+Mr Schrems’ concern is that the commissioner’s “own volition” investigation will affect the inquiry and outcome of a complaint he made several years ago to the DPC about the handling by Facebook of his personal data.
 His original complaint was made in 2013 and reformulated in 2015.

 When dealing with pre-trial applications in both cases at the Commercial Court on Friday, the division of the High Court which fast-tracks big business litigation, Mr Justice David Barniville confirmed the hearing dates.